agabhi017/Pac-Man/README.md

 # Pac-Man

 A clone of the classic Pac-Man game written using C++.
-SFL graphics library is used for graphics rendering
+SFML graphics library is used for graphics rendering